-Check out our tips to effectively manage these ATO benchmark ratios.
+You can check out our tips to effectively manage these ATO benchmark ratios.

 Performance and Input Benchmarks

-Beware if you Fall Outside the Benchmarks
+Beware if You Fall Outside the Benchmarks

 The ATO promote the fact that these benchmarks have been developed to assist businesses.
-In other words, they help to compare against other similar businesses based on industry and size.
+In other words, they help you to compare against other similar businesses based on industry and size.
 The truth is, they also use this information to try and identify businesses that may not be doing the right thing.

 There may be a valid explanation as to why you fall outside the ratio.
 For instance, this can include things such as business location or a change in trading conditions.
-Regardless of the reason, it pays to be prepared to provide answers.
+Regardless of the reason, it pays for you to be prepared to provide answers.

-Use Calxa to Monitor your SME Benchmark Ratios
+Use Calxa to Monitor Your SME Benchmark Ratios

 - Cost of Sales/Turnover